nholthaus/units/docs/explain/why-units.md

 ## Compile-time checking, not run-time checking

-It is worth being explicit about *when* the enforcement happens, because it determines what it costs and what it can catch.
+*When* the enforcement happens determines what it costs and what it can catch.

 Run-time unit checking — tagging each value with a unit identifier and comparing tags during arithmetic — is possible, but it pays for every operation with a branch and a comparison, and it can